 I enjoy the fact that the world of desserts is getting bigger.
 What I mean is that old traditional recipes are being expanded upon while new desserts are created daily in accordance with improving nutritional health.

-The most popular / common recipes can be found in the book as well, but it sure is nice to come across a recipe collection of such wide variety.
-It’s sort of like Dorothy leaving Kansas for awhile, but of course it’s nice coming back and having a hunk of Triple Chocolate cake to keep one’s feet on the ground.
+The most popular and common recipes can be found in the book as well, but it sure is nice to come across a recipe collection of such wide variety.
+It’s sort of like Dorothy leaving Kansas for awhile, but of course, it’s nice coming back and having a hunk of Triple Chocolate cake to keep one’s feet on the ground.